 pyActivity= element in a URL, select the Allow

-For example: Select the check box for a service activity, or if this activity is called by an AJAX event from a form.Clear the check box if this rule is to be started only from another activity, through a Call, Branch, or other means.
+direct invocation from the client or a service check box.Clear the check box if this rule is to be started only from another activity, through a Call, Branch, or other means.

 If you clear the check box, and at run time a user attempts to start this rule by user input, the rule does not run and returns a method status of Fail:Security.